zhangao0086/DKImagePickerController/README.md

 Update for Xcode 7 with Swift 2.0
 ---
 ## Description
 New version!
-It's A Facebook style Image Picker Controller by Swift.
+It's a Facebook style Image Picker Controller by Swift.
 It uses [DKCamera][DKCamera] instead of `UIImagePickerController` since the latter cannot be Integrated into another container, and it will raise a warning `Snapshotting ... or snapshot after screen updates.` in **iOS 8**.

 ## Requirements
 * iOS 7.1+